 How to get there:

 The best way to get to the Turó de la Rovira by public transport is to catch a bus.
-There are three routes which drop you near the park: The V17 which runs from the Port Vell, the number 24 from Plaça de Catalunya or the number 92 from near the Torre Agbar.
-From the bus stop it takes between 5 and 10 minutes to walk to the viewpoint.
+Four routes drop you near the park: The V17, which runs from the Port Vell; the number 22 and 24 from Plaça de Catalunya and the number 92 from near the Torre Agbar.
+From the bus stops, it takes between 5 and 10 minutes to walk to the viewpoint.

-If you don’t like walking, it would take about 15 minutes by taxi from the centre of Barcelona.
+If you don’t like walking, it will take about 15 minutes by taxi from the centre of Barcelona.